New realisation of light thermal dark matter with enhanced detection prospects: New realisation of light thermal dark matter

-Thermal SIDM in GeV mass regime with a light mediator remains underproduced due to efficient annihilation into light mediators.
-We consider the mediator mass to be same order as DM initially such that the frozen out abundance of SIDM prior to the nucleation temperature of the FOPT is sufficiently large.
+We consider the mediator mass to be same order as DM initially such that the frozen out abundance of DM prior to the nucleation temperature of the FOPT is sufficiently large.
 In spite of sizeable DM-mediator coupling, one can choose the initial mediator mass to be close to DM mass, either in kinematically allowed or kinematically forbidden regime \cite{DAgnolo:2015ujb, DAgnolo:2020mpt, Griest:1990kh} such that the frozen-out relic is sufficiently large.
 Below the nucleation temperature, the mediator mass changes sharply, becoming much lighter compared to the DM.
 This leads to a second phase of DM annihilation, this time to very light mediators, leaving a final abundance same as the observed DM abundance.
 The primary requirement for this mechanism to yield the correct final DM relic is to have the first freeze-out of DM before the nucleation temperature $T_n$.
-For a fixed $T_n$, this mechanism can always yield correct DM relic abundance if DM mass $m_\chi\gsim 40~ T_n$.
+For a fixed $T_n$, this mechanism can always yield correct DM relic abundance if DM mass $m_\chi \gtrsim 40~ T_n$.
 Therefore, given the mass of DM, the scale of FOPT gets restricted.
 For GeV or sub-GeV scale DM, this naturally leads us to the MeV scale FOPT with interesting consequences for PTA based experiments searching for GW.

-To demonstrate the plausibility of the scenario, we show the evolution of comoving number density of DM \(Y_{\chi}=n_{\chi}/s\) in left panel of Fig.~\ref{fig:plot_allowed}.
-For this we numerically solve the Boltzmann equation for the comoving number density of DM which can be written as
+To demonstrate the plausibility of the scenario, we show the evolution of comoving number density of DM \(Y_{\chi}=n_{\chi}/s\) in Fig.~\ref{fig:plot_allowed}.
+For this we numerically solve the Boltzmann equation for the comoving number density of DM. which can be written as